 - Bless Mankind

-That continuous stream of decisions, relationships, and investments that come with owning or running a business is designed by God, intended by him to drive us to him.
+That continuous stream of decisions, relationships, and investments that come with being active in the marketplace and/or owning or running a business is designed by God, intended by him to drive us to him.

-He wants to bless our businesses and draw us closer to him.
-And the way he does that is to allow a continuous stream of decisions, challenges, and opportunities in our businesses to prompt us to turn to him.
+He wants to bless our businesses and our careers, and draw us closer to him.
+And the way he does that is to allow a continuous stream of decisions, challenges, and opportunities in our work life to prompt us to turn to him.
 And prayer, then, is the mechanism he uses to interact with us and become more involved in our businesses and our lives.
 Prayer in business is a must for us!

-So, the question for a business person who wants to have a blessed business and lead a fulfilled life is not “Should I bring prayer into the business?”
+So, the question for a business person who wants to have a blessed career and business and lead a fulfilled life is not “Should I bring prayer into the business?”
 The answer to that is, “Of course.
-How could you have a Christian business without prayer?”
+How could you have a Christian career or business without prayer?”

-Rather, the question should be, “How do I embed prayer into the fabric of my business?”
+Rather, the question should be, “How do I embed prayer into the fabric of my daily life on the job?”